Italeri 1/12 Alfa Romeo 179C Kit Build Review

 Here is the remainder of the front end installed with the axles and disk brakes.
 The kit provides brake lines, but the instructions have you use the included copper wire to bundle the lines against the frame.
 The wire is too thick of a gauge to use here, so I used 1mm tape for the job (not shown in these photos).

-The engine is almost finished.
-The intake stacks mount to the top of the block next to each fuel injection line while the exhaust manifolds will require painting and mounting.
-The exhaust manifolds have a great deal of mold flash on them, so it will take some time to get them cleaned up before painting and installation.
-Once these last steps are completed, the engine bolts to the rear of the car body and another step closer to completion.
+The engine is finished.
+The intake stacks mount to the top of the block next to each fuel injection line while the exhaust manifolds had a great deal of mold flash on them.
+It took some time to get them cleaned up before painting and installation.
+I had hoped that the exhaust had been ceramic coated, but online photos showed them a hot gray mess after extensive run time.
+I used Jet Exhaust to create the look here.

 My sincere thanks to MRC for this review sample!